castorini/pyserini/README.md

 The `SimpleSearcher` class provides the entry point for sparse retrieval.
 Anserini supports a number of pre-built indexes for common collections that it'll automatically download for you and store in `~/.cache/pyserini/indexes/`.
-Here's one for the [MS MARCO passage ranking task](http://www.msmarco.org/):
+Here's how to use a pre-built index for the [MS MARCO passage ranking task](http://www.msmarco.org/) and issue a query interactively:

 ```python
 from pyserini.search import SimpleSearcher